zack-bishop/drupal-learning/README.md

 - Hmmm.
 I think I like the drupal.org/projects module details.
 It's nice to have a more developer oriented view about the modules you want to install
 - The pathauto module is interesting.
 - I kind of appreciate that the flushing of caches is right there under the Drupal Drop menu.
 It's kind of an improvement over having to "flush permalinks" by clicking a save button buried in menus.

+## Unit 8: The Views Interface, an Introduction
+- Interesting.
+The views section is framed around displaying "lists" (which sounds analogous to archives) of content.
+- Interesting.
+The author of the video says "first preference" should be given to use the Views UI over custom code.
+I wonder if that holds up in practice?
+- The `For` dropdown in confusing.
+What exactly is this doing?
+Used around the 3:00 mark in [https://partners.acquiaacademy.com/learn/course/669/play/5179/unit-8-creating-blocks-with-views](https://partners.acquiaacademy.com/learn/course/669/play/5179/unit-8-creating-blocks-with-views)
+  - OH!
+The `For` option determines if this should be applied to all `Display` versions of this view, i.e the `Listing` view and the `Block` view.